 The presence of these sun-spots raises your lifetime risk for skin cancer, especially squamous cell carcinoma.
 Any spots that become tender or thickened require a visit to your skin-cancer professional or skin clinic to be assessed for the presence of a skin cancer.

-Treatment of the sun-damaged skin not only can improve the appearance and texture of your skin, but in can reduce the risk of skin cancer in area treated.
+Treatment of the sun-damaged skin not only can improve the appearance and texture of your skin, but it can reduce the risk of skin cancer in area treated.

 Sunscreen applied EVERY day and the use of oral or topical Vitamin B3 preparation can also reduce your skin cancer risk.
 Our clinic is happy to discuss this at your skin cancer consultation or mole check.